-I'm so excited to bring you some inspiration from a beautiful friend's home.
-This is my second post in the new series I began called "Inspiration gathered and noted" (see first home tour here).
+I'm so excited to bring you some inspiration from my friend's parents' home.
+This is my third post in the new series I began called "Inspiration gathered and noted" (see first home tour here and second tour here).
 This series, is basically a home tour where I will try and identify different sources of inspiration that have caught my attention and that I would like to file away as lessons learned for any future decorating or designing projects.
 I hope they will be inspirational to you as well.

-So there you have it, eight lessons learned from a beautiful friend's home.
+So there you have it, 12 lessons learned from a this beautiful home.
 I hope you gathered and noted some new inspiration ideas.
 Which are your favorites?

 [ all photos by me for ML except for the second to last which was taken via Spun Group]